CobaltRetroTech/CRT/README.md

 Hello, and welcome to the CobaltRetroTech GitHub Repository!
 I am interested in Linux and Python.
-I plan on using this Repo to store setup scripts for Linux distros and Python projects as I work on learning Python.
+I plan on using this Repo to store setup scripts for Linux distros and Python projects as I work on learning BASH scripting and Python.
 My primary CPU architecture is x86-64 but I also have a PPC iMac and mobile ARM devices.

 I prefer Linux, but I do run all three major platforms, Windows MacOS and Linux.